UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 2. In the terminal, using `git log`

 Notes:
-Do you remember the commit messages?
+Do you remember the commit messages we learned about in module 3?
+When reviewing the history of our repository, the commit messages are useful since they help us remember what was modified in each commit.
-These will be very useful when looking at the history of our repository. we will outline three alternative ways to look at the history of the entire project.
+We will outline three alternative ways to look at the history of the entire project.

 Let's look closer at each one in the next few slides.